Prevent an emergency ruining your business

 If these hit your business, would you be able to keep going?

 Natural disasters, loss of key suppliers and other emergencies can affect any business, from the multi-national corporations to the small corner shop.
 But there are ways that these risks can be reduced.
 The role of Business Continuity Management (BCM) is to assist the continued operation of a business in the face of unexpected events and adversity – whether natural or man-made.
-In essence, Business Continuity is about planning and preparing for the worst.
+In essence, business continuity is about planning and preparing for the worst.

-This page contains links to services and support that can help you prepare your business for the unexpected.
 Nottinghamshire Prepared website gives guidance on preparing a Business Continuity Plan and the risks that we all face in Nottinghamshire.

 Fire can devastate a business, not only by loss of stock and buildings but also computer systems and important papers.
 Insurance can cover some costs, but the impact of long term loss of trade whilst a business is unable to run can be difficult to prevent.
 For information on how to protect your business from fire visit Nottinghamshire Fire and Rescue Service